Learn How to Make Beats STEP-BY-STEP in our Beat Making Video Below!

 After that comes the CHORUS/HOOK this is where the first peak of energy should appear.
 In our example we could add in the rest of the instruments.

 And then for the second verse, you start all over again and do different things to build anticipation and energy peaks.

 Once that’s done you add finishing touches – drop out the drums in certain parts, add cool sound effects in others, etc. The idea is to add variety that makes a listener’s ear keep interest in your song.

-Then, if you want to go that far, you can do some mixing (adjusting levels/volume/EQ, adding digital effects, etc) and even record some vocals on top.
+If you want to go this far, you can do some mixing (adjusting levels/volume/EQ, adding digital effects, etc) and even record some vocals on top.

 Once the full mixdown of the beat/song has been done it gets sent for mastering to make your song louder for streaming/radioplay/etc and to make sure it will “translate” well across all the different types of music players that will be used to listen to it.